jwoehr/nuqasm2/README.md

   -h, --help            show this help message and exit -n NAME, --name NAME  Give a name to the translation unit (default 'main' -o OUTFILE, --outfile OUTFILE
-                        Write AST to outfile overwriting silently, default is stdout
+                        File to which to write output overwriting silently, default is stdout
   -i INCLUDE_PATH, --include_path INCLUDE_PATH
                         Search path for includes, paths separated by ':', default include path is '.'